mbrownnycnyc/splunkconf19/theconf.md

 * avoid complacency: continuously seek opportunities for improvement and refinement
 * focus on business outcomes

+---

 ## 4:45PM: IT1761 - Service and Asset Discovery with Wire Data

+### problem statement

+* assets are easily added to networks
+  * we make it easy by providing DHCP or not insistent on NAC
+  * what if those assets are not authorized?
+* services can be easily added to existing host
+  * often software adds services that we're not even aware of!
+* how do we manage these assets and services if we're not even aware of them?
+* how will wire data help solve this problem?
+  * wire data represents capture of true conversations between endpoints
+  * it has the "omnicient view" of what actually transpiredthe cconverastions contain the details about each transaction, including the time of occurrence
+  * less change of interference
+    * intentional / malicious
+    * load or resource based
+  * multidimensional / multiresolution data

+### what is wire data?  what is splunk stream?

+* network convesations
+* machine data
+* poly-structure ddata
+* authoritative record of real-time and historical communication between machines and applications

+### splunk stream - product overview

+* traditional wire data flow-type records (such as netflow) generally contains only IP addresses and tcp or udp ports
+* while this ca show host-host connections, it doesn't give any insight about the content of those conversations (like telephone call records)
+* splunk Stream parses wire data all the way up the stack and generates Events with information at every level (more akin to a written transcript of a phone call)
+* VALUE ADD: reduced rate license for Stream exist
+* stuff stream does in v7.1:
+  * packet metdata collection
+    * collects elements of the application conversationcan use live data from a tap or SPAN port
+    * can extract from PCAP files
+    * 1GbE and 10GbE link options
+    * can collect directly on host's inband interface
+  * Targeted packet and file collection
+    * collections "sessionized" bidirectional PCAPs
+    * Extracts reassembled File Attachments also
+    * based on L2,3,4,7 target criteria
+    * Saved to customer-supplied storage
+    * Retrieval proxied by SH
+  * NetFlow ingestion
+    * explocit flow collector for other flow sources
+    * netflow v5, v9, IPFIX, jFlow, cFlowd, sFlow
+    * Can aggregate ingested flow data
+  * estimate mode: (step 1 to implementation, this is used to estimate cost)
+    * deploy without collecting data
+  * commercial app detection (300+)
+    * works even if the app is encrypted
+  * tls/ssl decryption
+  * aggregation mode:
+    * statistics generate at endpoint
+    * equivalant to `stats sum(field1), avg(field2)` in SPL
+  * filter at endpoint
+  * out of the box content
+  * many protocols are supported
+  * many categories and applicaiton supported

+### collection points:

+* place them anywhere
+* on a cloud locally
+* stream TA VALUE ADD: maybe this would be useful.

+### discovery phases
+* harvesting
+  * collecting data from observed traffic
+* enrichment
+  * adding value to harvested data by appending lookup info
+    * appending enrichment data: owner, dns name, service name... etc.
+* alerting
+  * generating alerts when new or unusual hosts or services appear in the baseline

+### using stream for asset (host) discovery

+* Host ip address iar in every network packet
+* What packets to look at?
+* We want local assets:
+  * ARP and DNS packets tend to be local only
+  * SMB and NFS may be also, depending on location
+  * anything stopped at the firewall is a good option
+    * filter these
+* examples:
+  * determine internal networks
+    * can use macro with lookup table if complex
+    * here we use `cidrmatch` for simple RFC1918 internal networks
+  * Summerize with stats
+  * opertionally oputput with `outputcsv` to store and diff

+### using stream for service discovery

+* once tou know internal assets, you can use those as limiting list for services
+* service must be running on internal host if you see traffic to itcompare known list of authorized services to harvested (observed) service and alert on anomolies
+* enrich with src_port and dst_port

+### demo

+### take aways

+* wire data can be used to discovery internal hosts and services
+* splunk stream can provide L7 metadata to help facilitate discovery

+### Q&A

+### use cases:

+* discover new connections (part of baselining a host)
+  * store stuff in a CSV
+* remember when we are architecting, we need to place the collectors at all critical locations